 Dedicated call line management

-The most effective protection is a phone setup where the calls she makes go to you, and the calls she receives are filtered to ensure she only hears from people she knows.
-A dedicated number — like the one KindredMind provides — saved under your name in her phone creates a trusted channel that cannot be reached by unknown callers.
+The most effective protection is a phone setup where the calls they makes go to you, and the calls they receives are filtered to ensure they only hears from people they knows.
+A dedicated number, like the one KindredMind provides, saved under your name in their phone creates a trusted channel that cannot be reached by unknown callers.

 Regular family communication about calls

-If staff at her care facility or family members who visit regularly are alert to changes in her behavior that might indicate a scam — unexpected agitation, asking about money, mentioning a specific caller — these can be flagged early.
+If staff at them care facility or family members who visit regularly are alert to changes in their behavior that might indicate a scam, unexpected agitation, asking about money, mentioning a specific caller, these can be flagged early.

 Alerting the care team

-If your parent lives in a memory care facility or has in-home care, the care team should be briefed on the phone scam risk and asked to monitor for suspicious caller behavior.
+If your loved one lives in a memory care facility or has in-home care, the care team should be briefed on the phone scam risk and asked to monitor for suspicious caller behavior.

 Clear, simple rules communicated consistently